 Why?
 Well, the rugged landscape of ice and rock kind of speaks for itself.

-From fun walks and experiences to simply staring at the breathtaking lake, mountain and glacier views, there are several Mount Cook activities you can do during your time in the National Park.
-And the best thing about them is that there all pretty close together, so you can cover them off within 24 hours!
+From hiking to gawking at the breathtaking views, there are several Mount Cook activities you can do during your time in the National Park.
+And the best thing about them is that there all pretty close together, so you can tick them off your list within 24 hours!